Call4Cloud | MMP-C | Autopilot | Device Preparation

 This function is a “delayed” import from the ext-ms-win-laps-l1-1-0.dll.
 This is an API not a DLL….

-With this API being used, the LAPS.DLL will be called upon.
-With the LAPS being loaded, it will execute the PAA.
+When this API is used, the LAPS.DLL is called.
+When the LAPS is loaded, it executes the PAA.
 But…..
-I did NOT notice any “catch” in it when the authentication failed because a wrong password is entered.
-It just calls upon the LAPS.DLL and LAPS would just queue the post-authentication action.
+I did NOT notice any “catch” in it when the authentication failed because a wrong password was entered.
+It just calls upon the LAPS.DLL, and LAPS queues the post-authentication action.
 Let me show you the flow so you can decide for yourself!

 3. PAA FLOW

-If you have read the information above, this is what you will get.
+If you have read the information above, you will get this.
 It’s not as big as the first LAPS password reset flow but it makes a great addition to it!

 As always, just click on it to get the BMP version you can save to get a better picture